 COVID-19 Safety Precautions & Reassurances

-- Measures in place by the host resort, the Sheraton Panama City Beach:
+- Additional safety reassurances at the Sheraton Panama City Beach:

 - Hand sanitation stations throughout the resort.